Canada’s Feminist International Assistance Policy

 …focus its international assistance more on increasing economic leadership and empowerment of women at all levels.
 Growth that works for everyone is impossible to achieve when half the population is excluded from economic decision making.
 Including women in the economic decisions that shape their households and their communities empowers them, sets a positive example for girls and boys and delivers better results for families and communities.
 In addition to its own efforts, Canada will promote the importance of women’s economic participation at high-level forums and other international gatherings.

-…help improve economic opportunities for and resilience of rural women.
+…help improve economic opportunities for and the resilience of rural women.
 Canada will help to improve women’s incomes and productivity through greater adoption of climate-smart methods of food production.
-We will support local woman-led agricultural businesses, including local women's cooperatives and associations, which are best placed to support food security and economic sustainability at the local level.
+We will support local woman-led agricultural businesses, including local women’s cooperatives and associations, which are best placed to support food security and economic sustainability at the local level.
 We will help them to scale up their business activities and expand their impact on local economies.

 …promote greater financial inclusion for women, and equal access to capital, markets, digital technology and business development services.
 Women face various forms of financial discrimination that limit their ability to take advantage of market opportunities—limitations that can be overcome with targeted initiatives that improve access to and awareness of these services.
 In addition, we will encourage lending to woman entrepreneurs through Canada’s Development Finance Institute.